ValenciaArcega/my-brain/expo-react-native/app-init.md

 npx create-expo-app@latest --template blank-typescript
 ```
 Instantly configure the `tsconfig.json` file to allow access a route with the `@` symbol.
+Based on experience the following structure its the prefered.
 ```json
 {
   "compilerOptions": {